bev-a-tron/MyFlaskTutorial/start.rst

 - how the different functions are called based on "GET" and "POST" requests
 - what a "request" was
 - how HTML pages are rendered and returned
-- how to use Python as the machinery to decide which function to call
+- how to use Python as the machinery to decide which function to call (and thus which HTML template to return)

+After a short visit with a simple "Hello World" application, we will build a quiz application that will demonstrate "GET" and "POST" requests, rendering HTML templates, and redirecting to other functions that will render the appropriate HTML templates.
+User input will determine the HTML pages that are returned, and the data will be written to a text file on the server side.

 Some housekeeping
 -----------------